PvM-Leeches/Leeching-Strategies/docs/Ticketing-System.md

 - **1st part** the ticket channel, in this case: `#vindy-loot-blurred`.
 - **2nd part** is the service they require, in this case: `Vindicta 100% Loot`.
 - **3rd part** is the amount of kills / tokens / ... they require, in this case: `#`, meaning the amount is unspecified.
+- **4th part** is the price you'll need to charge them.
+If no amount of kills / tokens / ... is specified, the price cannot be calculated automatically.

 __Note__: If a ticket has no specified amount of kills, tokens, etc. it will say `#`.